noearchimede/RFM69/README.md

 =======================================
 _Arduino RFM69 radio module driver_

 _**Note** This library is written and commented in Italian.
-If you'd like to use it but don't understand that language please [contact me](mailto:noearchimede@gmail.com), I'll provide a tanslated version of my code with class member names and documentation in English._
+Please [contact me](mailto:noearchimede@gmail.com) if you'd like to get a version of my code with class members names and documentation in English._

 ---